iberdinsky-skilld/sdc-addon/README.md

 - **Default and Custom Story Rendering**: Use `type: component` to nest components, `type: element` for HTML markup, and `type: image` for images within stories.
 Or create your own custom renderers.
 - **Namespaces**: Supports multiple namespaces, allowing you to use components from different(parent/sibling) directories or packages.
 - **Drupal Icon API**: Automatically detects `*.icons.yml` files in registered namespaces and makes `{{ icon('pack_id', 'icon_id', settings) }}` available in every Twig template.
 Supports `svg_sprite`, `svg` (inline), and `path` extractors with no configuration required.
+- **Drupal Library CDN Resolution**: Resolves Drupal library dependencies (e.g. `core/jquery`) to CDN assets via `dependencyMap`.
+Assets are injected per-component — only when a story uses a component that declares the dependency in `libraryOverrides.dependencies`.
+Built-in defaults cover the Drupal runtime (`core/drupal`, `core/once`, etc.).

 ## Quickstart Guide